hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To show your stile, and our new dances quiz.
 >
-> Chassee.
+> Chassée.
 Their usual stile's, most wretched, you must say,
 >
 > Why my dog Towsor has more grace than they:
 >